pathwaycom/llm-app/templates/multimodal_rag/README.md

 ## Pipeline Organization

 This folder contains several objects:
-- `app.py`, the main application code using Pathway and written in Python.
+- `app.py`, the main application code using Pathway Live Data Framework and written in Python.
 It reads configuration from `app.yaml`, and runs a server answering queries to the defined pipeline.
 - `app.yaml`, YAML configuration file, that defines components of the pipeline.
 - `Dockerfile`, the Docker configuration for running the pipeline in a container.
 It includes instructions for installing dependencies and setting up the runtime environment.
 - `requirements.txt`, the dependencies for the pipeline.
 This file can be passed to `pip install -r requirements.txt` to install everything needed to launch the pipeline locally.